 As the name suggests, they usually offer both services and products (for example, OLX, Craigslist, Oodle).

-Online commerce platforms (for example, Google Shopping) conquered markets through Data Interchange that requires suppliers and customers to set up a dedicated data link to the marketplaces where customers expect to buy advertised product. .
+Online commerce platforms (for example, Google Shopping) conquered markets through Data Interchange that requires suppliers and customers to set up a dedicated data link to the marketplaces where customers expect to buy the advertised product.

 Online-to-offline commerce platforms (O2O) spot customers in the online space.
 Taking this approach implies bringing online customers to brick and mortar locations by creating a seamless digital experience.